Skip to main content

 Geothermal

-Geothermal energy is the natural heat energy buried deep within the Earth.
+Geothermal energy is the natural heat energy found deep within the Earth.
 It is a renewable energy resource with minimal environmental and carbon footprints.
 Geothermal energy can provide reliable baseload power with fewer fluctuations in output than other forms of renewable energy because the heat from the Earth’s core is always available.

 As public policies target opportunities to reduce the carbon footprint, we expect geothermal energy to gain a larger share of the energy mix.